calleboketoft/co-quick-start-guides/angular2-module-for-publishing.md

 ## TypeScript watcher using Gulp

 The command `tsc -p src -w` has been working extremely slow for me so I decided to use gulp for the watcher instead.
-(The problem with the gulp version is that it doesn't notice new files so whenever adding a new file it must be restarted.)

 - `npm install --save-dev gulp gulp-typescript gulp-sourcemaps`
 - add `gulpfile.js`